pixelgod0/coffeezhs/README.md

 Magic! 🎉

-## Uninstalling Oh My Zsh
+## Uninstalling CoffeeZHS

-Oh My Zsh isn't for everyone.
+CoffeeZHS isn't for everyone.
 We'll miss you, but we want to make this an easy breakup.

 If you want to uninstall `coffeezhs`, just run `uninstall_oh_my_zsh` from the command-line.
 It will remove itself and revert your previous `bash` or `zsh` configuration.

-## How Do I Contribute To Oh My Zsh?
+## How Do I Contribute To CoffeeZHS?

 Before you participate in our delightful community, please read the [code of conduct](CODE_OF_CONDUCT.md).